ggtzortz/LinkPredictionCitationNetwork/README.md

 In unsupervised approach only node informations are used.<br/>

 ## Data
-training_set.txt : A set of 615,512 labeled node pairs (1 if there is an edge between two nodes, otherwise 0).<br />
+training_set.txt : A set of 615,512 labeled node pairs (1 if there is an edge between two nodes, otherwise 0).<br /><br />
 testing_set.txt : A set of 32,648 node pairs.
-The file contains one node per row, as: source node ID, target node ID.<br />
+The file contains one node per row, as: source node ID, target node ID.<br /> <br />
 node_information.csv : For each paper out of 27,770 contains the following information :  1. unique ID, 2. publication year 3. title, 4. authors, 5. name of journal(not available for all papers) and 6. abstract.
-Abstracts are in lowercase.<br />
+Abstracts are in lowercase.<br /><br />
 Cit-Hepth.txt : The ground truth containing all the edges in our network.<br />